matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/ExcludeLowPopulation.md

 ExcludeLowPopulation
 ====================

-Deletes all rows for which a specific column has a value that is lower than specific minimum threshold value.
+Deletes all rows for which a specific column has a value that is lower than specified minimum threshold value.

 **Basic usage examples**